paulrouget/vianaic/README.md

 ## Where to ask questions

-It is recommended to ask questions about Vianaic on Reddit: [/r/vianaic/](https://reddit.com/r/vianaic).
+It is recommended to ask questions about Vianaic on Reddit: [/r/vianaic/](https://reddit.com/r/vianaic) or on Discord: [discord.gg/cvK2Jgk](https://discord.gg/cvK2Jgk).
 Questions or issues about this website can be submited [here](https://github.com/vianaic/vianaic.github.io/issues).

 # Learn Vianaic